basnijholt/nijho.lt/content/post/mindroom/index.md

 [results here]
 ```

-Here's a fun detail: the Matrix protocol doesn't actually support streaming.
-I hacked it in by rapidly editing the same message as new tokens arrive, so it *appears* as if the response streams in.
-An `⋯` marker shows while the agent is still thinking—a small touch, but it makes the experience feel responsive and alive.

 <!-- TODO: Screen recording (short video/GIF) of an agent responding in real-time —
      showing the streaming text appearing incrementally, the ⋯ marker while thinking,
      and tool call/result blocks (🔧/✅) appearing mid-response.
 A 10-15 second clip
      captures the "alive" feeling better than any screenshot. -->

+## 4. Building on Matrix: the good and the tricky

+One of the best things about building on Matrix is what you get for free.
+End-to-end encryption (Olm/Megolm), a fully bridged chat platform that just works, a choice of clients, federation between organizations—all of that comes with the protocol.
+You don't have to build any of it yourself.

+But because Matrix has such a tight specification, it also brings challenges.

+The protocol doesn't support streaming.
+AI agents that think for 30 seconds before dumping a wall of text make for a terrible chat experience, so I hacked streaming in by rapidly editing the same message as new tokens arrive.
+An `⋯` marker shows while the agent is still thinking—a small touch, but it makes the experience feel responsive and alive.

+There's also a size limit on message content.
+That's fine for human chat, but AI responses can get long—especially when tool calls and their results are included.
+I worked around this by using Matrix's attachment feature: when a response exceeds the limit, the content continues in an attachment that gets updated as the message keeps streaming in.
+This required forking the [Element](https://element.io/) chat client so that attachments display inline rather than as downloadable files, making the whole thing seamless.

+{{% callout note %}}
+These workarounds are the kind of thing you don't anticipate when you pick a protocol.
+Matrix gives you an incredible foundation, but making it work well for AI required bending it in ways it wasn't designed for.
+{{% /callout %}}

-## 4. Memory that follows you
+## 5. Memory that follows you

 This is where things get really interesting—and it's the feature that made me most excited when I first got it working.
 MindRoom implements a dual memory system inspired by [Mem0](https://mem0.ai/):